investigativedata/investigraph/docs/reference/config.md

 # config.yml

 The main entry point for a specific [dataset](../../concepts/dataset/) configuration.
-This file should be placed within a [block](https://docs.prefect.io/2.10.11/concepts/blocks/) under a subfolder named by the dataset, e.g.: `./path-to-datasets/<dataset>/config.yml`
+This file should be placed within a [block](https://docs.prefect.io/latest/concepts/blocks/) under a subfolder named by the dataset, e.g.: `./path-to-datasets/<dataset>/config.yml`

 When not using blocks (as for local developement), any arbitrary config files can be referenced to use via [command line](../cli/):

-    investigraph run <dataset> -c ./path/to/config/file.yml
+    investigraph run -c ./path/to/config/file.yml

 ## Reference